Hamzaferr/Applied-Medical-Robotics-Group-2/README.md

    - Launch `arduino_gui.py` and use the interface to compute IK and send trajectories.

 ## Notes
-- The project is a **benchtop proof-of-concept** and does not include laser hardware.
 - The paper workspace is 12 × 12 cm with a paper-to-robot coordinate mapping defined in the report.